 Use it or lose it (and make it available to others): Groups who have reserved a room must show up within 10 minutes of their scheduled time.
 If they don’t, they can lose their room reservation to another group who now can appropriate the empty room.
 (See the next item.)

-Instant “on-site” booking of open rooms: If a Group Study Room is empty (either because it isn’t currently reserved or because the group that reserved it failed to show up), you can use the Group Study Room’s “On-Demand” booking feature to schedule the room—simply enter the empty room and access SPIKE; the new On-Demand feature will appear in SPIKE’s upper left side.*
+Instant “on-site” booking of open rooms: If a Group Study Room is empty (either because it isn’t currently reserved or because the group that reserved it failed to show up), you can use the Group Study Room’s “On-Demand” booking feature to schedule the room—simply enter the empty room and access GSR Reservations from the room’s computer through MyWharton; the On-Demand feature will appear in the upper right.*

 - If the room is not currently scheduled, GSR On-Demand will allow you to schedule the room.